Federal watchdog blasts FAA over certification of Boeing jet | WTOP

 The report also highlighted the FAA’s policy of relying on aircraft manufacturers’ employees to perform key safety assessments.
 The auditors said the FAA needs to make sure those workers are independent and free of pressure from their employers.

 Last year, Congress approved legislation to reform the FAA certification process, but it did not make significant changes to the use of aircraft manufacturer employees.
-Advocates of the current system say the private-sector employees have more skill and understanding of key systems than do FAA inspectors.
+Advocates of the current system say the private-sector employees have more expertise and understanding of key systems than do FAA inspectors, and FAA doesn’t have the resources to do the work.

 Congressional critics of the FAA praised the inspector general’s findings.